-What's the difference between Warm White, Natural White and Pure White?
+What's the difference between Warm, Natural, Pure and Cool White?

-Unlike halogen bulbs, LED's offer a choice of light colour.
-With white light there is a choice between warm white, Natural White and pure white.
+Unlike halogen bulbs, LEDs offer a choice of light colour.
+With white light there is a choice between warm white, natural White, pure white and cool white.
 These different light shades are assigned Kelvin ratings.
 A low kelvin rating is assigned to warmer shades of light, a higher rating denotes a cooler shade of light.

-Warm White has a warm glow with a slightly yellow tint so they best replace existing halogen lighting.
-Pure White produces a light similar to daylight, with a slightly blue tint when approaching cool white.
-Natural White is somewhere in between the two.
-Some people like the pure white, while others like the more traditional warm white, it's a personal choice.
+Warm White has a warm glow with a slightly yellow tint producing a similar light to that produced by halogen bulbs.
+Natural white is a little cleaner in appearance with just a hint of warmth.
+Pure White is a plain white without any warmth.
+Cool white produces a light similar to daylight, with a slightly blue tint.
+Some people like the cool white, while others like the more traditional warm white; it's a personal choice.

-We recommend our Warm White bulbs if you're wanting to replace your old halogen bulbs and switch to LED while keeping a similar light shade.
-If you prefer a Cooler, more Pure White often preferred outdoors then try our Natural or Pure White bulbs.
+We recommend our Warm White bulbs and LED strips if you want to replace your old halogen bulbs and switch to LED while keeping a similar light shade.
+If you prefer a modern clean look, the cooler shades of white may be a good option.

-It's also worth noting that Natural White and Pure White LED bulbs emit a slightly brighter light than Warm White bulbs.
-This is because the Pure white LED's require less yellow phosphor coating in converting the original cool colour light of the LED to a warmer shade of white.
+It's also worth noting that the higher the kelvin rating of the bulb, the more light it produces (but only slightly).
+This is because the Cooler white LEDs require less yellow phosphor coating in converting the original cool colour light of the LED to a warmer shade of white.